NamPhAm-Work423/Metro-backend/ticket-service/README.md

 ## Environment Variables

-Create a `.env` file in the user-service directory:
+Create a `.env` file in the ticket-service directory:

 ```env
 NODE_ENV=production